Overview

 Fees are generally negotiable.
 The Client’s fee rate will take into account the aggregate

-number of portfolios under management with Adviser, including family accounts.
+number of portfolios they have under our management, including family accounts.
 Fees are

 generally automatically deducted from the account in accordance with each client’s custodial